yashas-vaidya/dotfiles/README.md

 This is an example of a simple yet working dotfile repo.
 It customizes user settings on Linux/ MacOS for `zsh`--the Z shell.
 It provides a minimal base that can be modified or customzied for different machines and environs.

-> *NOTE*: Preferences for the customization of dotfiles depends on use case and development needs.
-YMMV! :shrug:
+> :bulb: *NOTE*: Preferences for the customization of dotfiles depends on use case and development needs.
+YMMV!

 If you want to read more about dotfiles, [this blog post provides a more detailed introduction](https://web.archive.org/web/20201101094752/https://about.gitlab.com/blog/2020/04/17/dotfiles-document-and-automate-your-macbook-setup/).